 The people have that typical British correctness — I got lectured by the woman at the tourist board for not giving them advance notice of my visit.
 They recently tried to change the name of what for many centuries has been known as the "Moorish Castle" to the "Medieval Castle" (but it is Moorish, so it didn't stick).

 Gibraltar's economy, once dominated by the military, is now based mostly on tourism.
 And that includes quickie weddings — that are nonetheless it's "legally British."
 Sean Connery got married here.
 And, of course Beatle fans remember from the "Ballad of John and Yoko" that Mr. and Mrs. Lennon, too, "got married in Gibraltar near Spain."

 While the British military presence is now dwarfed by the British sun-seeker presence, the colony is encrusted with military souvenirs — stout ramparts, war memorials, and 30 miles of defense-related tunnels drilled into its rock.
 As you drive the military roads that switchback to the summit of the rock, you notice big rusted iron rings spiked into the pavement every 20 yards — designed to enable soldiers to hoist up the giant cannons that once helped the Brits seal off the Mediterranean.

 The Gibraltar business sense is quirky.
-The hotels are twice as expensive as those across the border in Spain (and not as comfortable).
-For a decade I've said, "English food is no longer as bad as its reputation."
-Now I'll add: "...except in Gibraltar."
-And the businesses pad their bottom line by gouging anyone who comes in and spends euros.
-Gibraltar business people say, "Sure, we take euros."
-Later you realize it comes with about a 20 percent loss in the exchange rate.
+The hotels are twice as expensive as those across the border in Spain, but not as comfortable.
+For quite a while now, I've been quick to tell travelers that English food no longer deserves its bad reputation.
+But after several Gibraltar visits I'm now quick to add that the cliche is still accurate in Gibraltar.
+And the businesses here pad their bottom line by gouging anyone who comes in and spends euros.
+Businesses are keen to advertise that they accept euros; it's only later that most tourists realize this "convenience" comes with about a 20 percent loss in the exchange rate.